gitcompu/pcbwork/PHH_IOExpander.md

 These two headers (GAH and GBH) are 5V tolerant (due to proteection from LEDs)

 ## Cautions
-When using port GAH and GBH , do not set any of the 2 ports are output (as any externa circuit putting low on the header pin will cause huge current to flow thru corresponding LED.
+When using header GBH , do not set the port as output (as any external circuit putting LOW on the header pin , while B port pin is set to HIGH, will cause huge current to flow thru corresponding LED.

 So in a Nutshell
   - Used as a LED blink mode (not connecting anything on headers GAH and GBH) , safe to put 23017 ports in output mode.
-  - When using the header GAH and GBH to connect to extetnal circuits, advisable to put the 23017 ports as input mode with pullup.
+  - When using the header GBH to connect to extetnal circuits, advisable to put the 23017 B port as INPUT mode with pullup.
+  - Header GAH has series resistors (alongwith a series LEDs) when connecting port A , so bit safe to put as output with rough circuits (though don't test limits).